wyleyr/schoolutils/README.rst

 * a command-line interface for interacting with the database
 * tools for calculating grades
 * tools for importing and exporting student data in useful formats
+* reports on basic grade statistics

 Other planned features include:

-* tools for reporting grade statistics
+* tools for reporting more complex grade statistics
 * tools for receiving student assignments via email, and returning graded assignments and comments via email